Hims Reviews: Are Hims' products and services legit?

 Cold sores can feel embarrassing — and be more contagious — when they flare up.
 After a free online doctor’s consultation, Hims can prescribe valacyclovir (generic Valtrex), the leading FDA-approved drug to suppress and treat outbreaks.

-Valacyclovir is an antiviral suppressive approved by the FDA to treat herpes simplex 1, also known as HSV-1.
+Valacyclovir is an antiviral suppressive drug approved by the FDA to treat herpes simplex 1, also known as HSV-1.
 Unlike creams available over the counter, valacyclovir is a pill known to reduce the duration and severity of cold sores if taken in the first 24 hours after they appear.
-Hims offers three as-needed doses for $15/month.
+Hims offers three as-needed doses (either 500mg or 2,000mg) for $60.

 Sexual wellness products